Bi-Lagrangian structures and Teichm\"uller theory: Applications to Teichmüller theory

-A consequence of Goldman's theorem is that any deformation space of $(X,G)$-structures on $S$ also enjoys a natural symplectic structure: just pull back the symplectic structure of the character variety by the holonomy map \eqref{eq:HolonomyMap2}.
-Somewhat abusively, we still denote by $\omega_G$ the symplectic structure of the deformation space $\mathcal{D}_{(X,G)}(S)$.
+A consequence of Goldman's theorem is that any deformation space of $(X,G)$-structures on $S$ also enjoys a natural symplectic structure: just pull back $\omega_G$ from the character variety by the holonomy map.
+Somewhat abusively, we still denote by $\omega_G$ the resulting symplectic structure.
+In \cite{MR762512}, Goldman showed that in the case of Fricke-Klein space $\FS$, $\omega_G$ coincides with the Weil-Petersson Kähler form $\omega_{\textnormal{WP}}$ on Teichmüller space.
+More precisely, the uniformization map $F \colon (\TS, \omega_{\textnormal{WP}}) \to (\FS, \omega_G)$ is a real symplectomorphism.